molloy-lab/ck-phylo-workshop/day2/README.md

 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) with **hybrid weighting** on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).
 To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.

 Notes:
-* TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
+* Recall that the gene tree summary methods TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
+* Gene tree summary methods are susceptible to gene tree estimation error (GTEE), which could be the result of low phylogenetic signal (if sequences are highly conserved), model violations (e.g., selection or heterotachy), or earlier errors made during ortholog identification and/or multiple sequence alignment.
 * The **hybrid quartet weighting scheme**, which combines length and support weighting, was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve the robustness of ASTRAL to gene tree estimation error (GTEE).
 * To take advantage of this weighting scheme within TREE-QMC, we developed a new algorithm for (normalized) quartet graph construction.
-* In these labs, both TREE-QMC-hybrid and ASTRAL-hybrid return the same tree given the same data set (as expected since these data sets have a small number of taxa and low missingness).
+* In today's lab, both TREE-QMC and ASTRAL return the same tree given the same data set (as expected since these data sets have a small number of taxa and low missingness); thus we focus on TREE-QMC.

 Group 5
 ---
 Run the coalescent site-based method **SVDQuartets** on the concatenated UCE alignment (minus 105 loci with homology errors).

 * SVDquartets estimates a species tree from the conatenated alignment on subsets of four taxa using the singular value decomposition (SVD); these quartets are then assembled into a species tree.
-This approach is consistent under the MSC+GTR model [[Wascher & Kubatko, 2021]](https://doi.org/10.1093/sysbio/syaa039), and it conveniently bypasses gene tree estimation (and thus problems with gene tree estimation error).
-This does not mean the input are guaranteed to be error-free (there can be homology errors and alignment errors) or that there will not be other model violations.
+This approach is consistent under the MSC+GTR model [[Wascher & Kubatko, 2021]](https://doi.org/10.1093/sysbio/syaa039) and conveniently bypasses gene tree estimation -- and thus problems with gene tree estimation error.
+However, there can still be errors (from ortholog identification and alignment) as well as model violations (e.g., selection or heterotachy).
 * To learn about the SVDquartets method, see [Chifman & Kubatko (2014)](https://doi.org/10.1093/bioinformatics/btu530) and [Chifman & Kubatko (2015)](https://doi.org/10.1016/j.jtbi.2015.03.006).
 * SVDquartets is implemented in [PAUP*](https://paup.phylosolutions.com).
 * Check out this [tutorial](https://www.asc.ohio-state.edu/kubatko.2//phylogenomics2019/SpeciesTreeTutorial.html).

 Group 6